 All tee times are allocated in advance.
 The Club's official Starter controls access to the tee.
 The Club reserves the right to adjust starting times as required.

 All play starts from the first tee.
 Members have exclusive rights to the tee at set times.
-Thursday is Ladies' Day and visitors can only be accommodated after 2.30 pm.
+Thursday is Ladies' Day and visitors may only be accommodated after 2.30 pm.
 Play at weekends is not normally allowed.
 The Club may insist on 2-ball or 3-ball play.

 Gentlemen have the option depending on their ability to play from the Green tees (6900 yards) or from the Yellow tees (6500 yards).
 Ladies play from the Red LGU tees (5900 yards).
 Winter tees will be in use from 1st January (Composite Course).